-As most businesses would be aware, there’s been a sharp increase in commentary around the ‘rise of the gig economy’ over the past few years, as evidenced by Google search volumes in New Zealand for the term ‘Gig Economy’:
+As most businesses would be aware, there’s been a sharp increase in commentary around the ‘rise of the gig economy’ over the past few years, as evidenced by Google search volumes in Australia for the term ‘Gig Economy’:

 However, the reality is that as a percentage of the total workforce, those participating in the ‘gig economy’ (i.e. those working in short-term/flexible roles as contract, temp, and casual workers) has remained relatively flat.
-As shown in the Australian labour market, from 2004 to 2018 the casual employee share of total employed persons has remained largely unchanged:
+From 2004 to 2018 the casual employee share of total employed persons is largely unchanged:

 Source: ABS, Australian Labour Market Statistics, cat. no. 6105.0 ABS, Characteristics of Employment, cat. no. 6333.0